The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 Continued from The Night Force: Night Forces

 A few well-connected politicians had even considered pardoning Lex Luthor, the inventor of the device that seemingly ended the Swamp Thing’s threat.
-Cooler heads prevailed, though, as they were reminded of Luthor’s history of sociopathic behavior.
-Still, while the Swamp Thing was hated by many, he was loved by others, including environmentalists, who had thought his transformation of Gotham City to be akin to a paradise on earth. (*)
+Cooler heads prevailed, though, when they were reminded of Luthor’s well-known history of sociopathic behavior, not to mention the fact that he was the arch-enemy of the world’s greatest hero, Superman.
+Still, while Swamp Thing was hated by many, he was loved by many others, including arborists and environmentalists, who had considered his radical green transformation of Gotham City to be akin to a paradise on earth. (*)

 [(*) Editor’s note: See “Natural Consequences,” Swamp Thing v2 #52 (September, 1986) and “The Garden of Earthly Delights,” Swamp Thing v2 #53 (October, 1986).]

-Now Abby found herself barred from teaching in Louisiana thanks to having been arrested for her relationship with the Swamp Thing, deemed to be illicit under the law; it was this charge that had led to her being brought to Gotham City in the first place. (*) Since then she had subsisted on on whatever work she could find, at least until a rather strange offer arrived, changing her life.
-Grateful for Boston Brand’s arrival on her doorstep one fateful day last year, Abby now reflected on the peculiar turns her life had taken.
+Now Abby found herself barred from teaching in Louisiana thanks to her relationship with the Swamp Thing, deemed to be illicit under the law; it was this charge that had led to her being arrested and brought to Gotham City in the first place. (*) Since then she had subsisted on on whatever work she could find, at least until a rather strange offer arrived.
+The messenger had been none other than Boston Brand, also known as Deadman.
+He had arrived on her doorstep one fateful day last year, offering her a job in her field while speaking through the mortal body of a kindly old man.
+Abby couldn’t help but reflect on the strange turns her life had taken since she had departed from that small village in Transylvania many years ago, a long journey that had brought her here.

 [(*) Editor’s note: See “A Murder of Crows,” Swamp Thing v2 #48 (May, 1986) and “Home Free,” Swamp Thing v2 #51 (August, 1986).]